 How are the 10 weeks of the DSSG program structured?

-The first two weeks of the program (June 12-23) have a lot of structured group activities, such as icebreakers and program orientation, essential technical tutorials, stakeholder analyses and field research events, ethics and human-centered design workshops, team building sessions, and project charter development.
-During the rest of the program (June 26 – August 18), there are minimal structured activities for all program participants; these include a weekly “spotlight” meeting that showcases the progress of project teams and a program-wide meeting for check-ins and announcements.
+The first two weeks of the program (June 10-22) have a lot of structured group activities, such as icebreakers and program orientation, essential technical tutorials, stakeholder analysis, ethics and human-centered design workshops, team building sessions, and project charter development.
+During the rest of the program (June 24 – August 16), there are minimal structured activities for all program participants; these include a weekly “spotlight” meeting that showcases the progress of project teams and a program-wide meeting for check-ins and announcements.
 We also occasionally offer tutorials throughout the summer as needed.
 Aside from that, you will develop a regular team schedule in conjunction with your project leads, data science mentors, and possibly external stakeholders.
-The final week of the program will include a public presentation of your work.
+The final week of the program will include a public presentation of the teams’ work.

 How are DSSG projects managed during the program?

 While project leads provide the objectives of the project, students are given a significant opportunity to shape their daily work and come up with collaborative strategies for bringing their projects to fruition.
-Navigating ambiguity, particularly as projects are getting underway in the first few weeks of the program, is a key part of the DSSG that can be both challenging and rewarding.
-The program is structured this way to promote creativity, skill-building and teamwork.
-Teams are allowed to use project management software if desired, although most prior teams have chosen not to do so.
+Navigating ambiguity, particularly as projects are getting underway in the first few weeks of the program, is a key part of the UW DSSG program that can be both challenging and rewarding.
+The program is structured this way to promote creativity, skill-building, and teamwork.
+Teams are allowed to use project management software if desired.

 What can I expect to learn in the program?